CZ-NIC/knot/doc/reference.rst

 checks.
 Several checks are enabled by default and cannot be turned off.
 If an error is found using these mandatory checks, the zone file will not be loaded.
-Upon loading a zone file, occurred errors and counts of their occurrence will be logged to @emph{stderr}.
+Upon loading a zone file, occurred errors and counts of their occurrence will be logged to *stderr*.
 These checks are the following:

 * An extra record together with CNAME record (except for RRSIG and DS)